JUANDGG/gardening-guizKev/Readme.md

 - Use of version control (e.g., Git) for code management
 - Implementation of unit tests for ensuring code quality
 - Adoption of coding standards and best practices
-- Documentation of code and project structure
+- util of code and project structure
 - Continuous integration and deployment for automated builds and deployments